-Q: We serve high school and college-age students (ages 14-21).
-Our youth include current high school students.
+Q: We serve high school students and college age students (ages 14-21 years).
+Our youth include high school students that are currently enrolled and attending school.
 Can you confirm that currently enrolled students in high school or college are eligible for this grant?

-A: For Accelerator 13, the youth target population is Out-School Youth with a minimum age of 16.
+A: For Accelerator 13, the youth target population is Out-School Youth with minimum age of 16.
 The definition for Out-School Youth can be located under OS Youth Eligibility section on page 5 of the WSD17-07 WIOA Youth Program Requirements.
-For students/individuals 18-year-old and over and attending school, they may qualify under other target population(s) as listed under Priority Target Populations and Other Target Eligible Target Populations sections on pages 3 to 4 of the RFA.
+For students/individuals 18 year old and over and attending school, they may qualify under other target population(s) as listed under Priority Target Populations and Other Target Eligible Target Populations sections on pages 3 to 4 of the RFA.